• About TootingMama

 8. Add the sliced cherry tomatoes, and cook until soft and the skins start to burst.

 10. Finally, add the freshly roasted aubergines.
 These should be soft, and lightly charred.
 Mix the aubergine into the tomatoes.
 Add the water, turn down the heat, cover the pan and allow the curry to cook for 20 minutes.
 You should have a thick, rich, spicy sauce coating deliciously soft aubergines.
+Finish off with a squeeze of lime.

 11. Serve with basmati rice or as an accompaniment to your main curry dish.